z390development/z390/doc/svc_services.md

 **label or (reg)**

-Points to a constant which terminates with X'00' or be defined as a double-quoted string within a standard C-type constant.
+Points to a constant which terminates with X'00' or is defined as a double-quoted string within a standard C-type constant.

 **literal**